mfroeling/QMRITools-website/_pages/doc_instal.md

     QMRIToolsFuncPrint["toolboxname"]

-A list off all functions and their help can be found in `All-Functions.nb`, which is alos availible as a [pdf file](https://github.com/mfroeling/QMRITools/releases/download/2.0/All-Functions.pdf).
+A list off all functions and their help can be found in `All-Functions.nb`, which is also available as a [pdf file](https://github.com/mfroeling/QMRITools/releases/download/2.0/All-Functions.pdf).